The Basics: Overview

 The only way to know if you have HIV is to get tested.
 You could have HIV and still feel healthy.

-How often you get tested depends on your risk for HIV infection.
+Everyone ages 15 to 65 needs to get tested for HIV at least once.
+All pregnant women also need to get tested.
+How often you need to get tested depends on your risk for HIV infection.

 Get tested for HIV at least once a year if you:

-- Have unprotected sex (sex without a condom) with someone who may have HIV
+- Have sex without a condom with someone who may have HIV

 - Use drugs with needles

-- Have a sex partner who is HIV-positive (has HIV)
+- Have a sex partner who has HIV

 - Have had a sexually transmitted disease (STD)